 Digital Accessibility Services provides resources and assistance to those producing digital content, acquiring or building digital products, or who are serving as a Digital Accessibility Coordinator.

 FOD maintains a blog with updates on campus construction projects.
 Students with mobility issues are encouraged to use this blog to stay aware of environmental barriers that may be created during construction.

-Student Life Housing Adminstration staff works to accommodate the needs of students.
-Students who need special assignment consideration and/or have a service dog or emotional support animal are strongly encouraged to contact the Director of Housing Administration, Toni Greenslade-Smith to discuss housing options.
+Student Life Housing & Res Ed staff work to accommodate the needs of students.
+Students who need special assignment consideration and/or have a service dog or emotional support animal are strongly encouraged to contact the Housing Administration to discuss housing options.

 - Website: University Housing

 Student Life Residence Life staff works to support students within the residence hall communities during their time living with us.
 Those with inquiries about event programming, roommate concerns, student organization involvement or other in-hall concerns should contact the Residence Hall Director of their assigned residence hall/apartment community.

 - Website: University Housing - People